 The components of the cursor can be transformed arbitrarily to meet display limitations.
 The pixmaps can be freed immediately if no further explicit references to them are to be made.
 Subsequent drawing in the source or mask pixmap has an undefined effect on the cursor.
 The X server might or might not make a copy of the pixmap.

 XCreatePixmapCursor can generate BadAlloc and BadPixmap errors.

 To determine useful cursor sizes, use XQueryBestCursor.

-Status XQueryBestCursor(display, d, width, height, width_return, height return);
+Status XQueryBestCursor(display, d, height, height_return);